 The centre is an area of outstanding historic and cultural assets.
 Situated in the central-eastern part of the city, confined by the Motlawa River and the Dead Vistula, the district virtually teems with life.
 Hotels in this area belong to the most frequently selected ones by guests visiting Gdansk, mainly because of the large variety and range on offer as well as the abundant selection of local attractions.
 Well-known landmarks of the city such as Dwor Artusa or Pomnik Poleglych Stoczniowcow (Monument of the Fallen Shipyardsmen) adjoin with many equally unique monuments.
 Hotels in the centre and throughout Gdansk are easy to find for tourists and business guests alike.
 Off-season you can book accommodation in the very centre at a low rate.
 In the summer the prices are higher but it is still possible to find a bargain.

-Main Town The gothic Bazylika Mariacka, the largest brick temple in the world, towers over the Main Town.
+The gothic Saint Mary’s Basilica, the largest brick temple in the world, towers over the Main Town.
 It is in this part of Gdansk that we will come across numerous sacral objects, city gates and towers, colourful merchant and burgher houses, some turned into hotels.
 To many, Gdansk is reminiscent of Dluga Street and Dlugi Targ Street, together forming Trakt Królewski (King’s High Road), once paced by rulers’ attendants.
 Today it is hard to believe that the old town of Gdansk suffered bitter damage during World War II , for it was meticulously restored to its original shape.
 Due to a large number of visitors in summertime, booking a hotel well in advance is worth considering.

-Old Town Despite its name, the Old Town is not the oldest part of Gdansk.
-However, it adjoins with Glowne Miasto, a real tourist magnet.
+The Old Town is the oldest part of Gdansk.
+It adjoins with Glowne Miasto, a real tourist magnet.
 The original Old Town architecture did not withstand the storm of WW II, yet some genuine architectural gems can still be admired here.
 Historic buildings rub shoulders with contemporary ones in this area, many of which now function as hotels.
 Thanks to a substantial investment in city development over recent years, new hotels have sprung up like mushrooms all over Gdansk.
 The Old Town is a comfortable location providing easy access not only to famous landmarks but also the railway stations and the main transportation arteries.
 Hotels in this very district is a perfect choice both for tourist and business travellers.
 Rabiechowo airport is situated 15 kilometres from the city centre which takes around 30 minutes by car to get reach.

 Gdansk is not only a city with a rich 1000-year history.
 It is also the seaside city with beautiful sandy beaches stretching for miles.
 Travellers seeking peace and quiet will find it in green Sobieszewo with its Ptasi Raj (Bird Paradise) nature reserve or in Stogi, situated in the eastern part of the city.
 The bathing beaches of Brzezno, Przymorze and Jelitkowo are situated between the Old Town and Sopot.
 They attract tourists interested in the wide choice of nearby restaurants, seaside bars and equipment rental companies.
 Bikers can enjoy a cycle lane stretching a dozen or so kilometres along the coastline, starting in Brzezno and leading towards the Sopot Pier.
 The map of Gdansk indicates 7 guarded beaches: Gdansk Sobieszewo, Gdansk Orle, Stogi, Molo and Dom Zdrojowy Gdansk Brzezno, Jelitkowo and Klipper Jelitkowo.
 Seaside hotels in Gdansk are very popular during the summer season, therefore it is recommended to choose a hotel well in advance.